tpwres/teczki-polskiego-wrestlingu/content/c/mzw-tag-team-championship.md

     ed: 2018-10-13
 {% end %}

-The team broke up at [MZW Project 4: Open Your Eyes](@/e/mzw/2019-03-23-mzw-project-4-open-your-eyes.md), resulting in the title being vacated and subsequently deactivated by Jędruś Bułecka, acting as MZW's authority figure.
+The team broke up at [MZW Project 4: Open Your Eyes](@/e/mzw/2019-03-23-mzw-project-4-open-your-eyes.md), resulting in the title being vacated and subsequently retired by Jędruś Bułecka, acting as MZW's authority figure.